 If you’re newly diagnosed, you might be worried about having sex again, especially if you became infected through sexual activity.

-Whatever your reasons for worrying about sex, it is important to remember that there are ways to overcome these and get your fears about infecting others into perspective.
+So, whatever your reasons for worrying about sex, it's important to remember that there are ways to overcome these and get your fears about infecting others into perspective.
 Your sex life is just as important to your wellbeing as it was before you tested positive and there isn’t a single reason why you should stop yourself from seeking pleasure.

 Talking to your doctor about counselling can be a good start.
-A special type of counselling called ‘risk-reduction’ may be offered to you – this is particularly useful if your main concern is being safe enough to protect your partners.
+A special type of counselling called ‘risk-reduction’ may be offered to you – this is particularly useful if you need to find out more about protected sex.

 Talking to your friends or seeking out a support group could also be useful.

-Although you should be aware of your right to a good sex life, it is natural for our desires to change in intensity throughout our lives.
-If you simply don’t feel like having sex then that doesn’t mean there is something wrong with you – it is perfectly normal for many of us.
+Although you should be aware of your right to a good sex life, it's natural for our desires to change in intensity throughout our lives.
+If you simply don’t feel like having sex then that doesn’t mean there is something wrong with you – it's perfectly normal for many of us.

-HIV drugs dramatically lower the level of HIV in your body, usually to ‘undetectable’ levels.
-‘Undetectable’ does not mean there is no HIV present.
+HIV drugs dramatically lower the level of HIV in your body, usually to undetectable levels.
+Undetectable doesn't mean there's no HIV present.
 HIV may be there but in levels too low for the test to pick up.
-Also, there may be higher levels of the virus in other body fluids such as semen, vaginal fluids or anal mucus.

 Many people use alcohol or recreational drugs to try to improve how they cope with anxiety, to feel more confident or to boost their sexual performance - but these can actually make matters worse.
 Tackling the underlying cause of your worries is a much better idea.